xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 	mkdir build
 	cd build
 	cmake -D USE_SWIG=ON ..
+	make
+	sudo make install

+The installation prefix can be set using the :envvar:`CMAKE_INSTALL_PREFIX`.

+If you want to use non-default math libraries specify the :envvar:`MATH_LIBS` variable.
-With OpenBLAS, run cmake along the following lines:
+For example for OpenBLAS, run cmake along the following lines:

 ::

+	cmake -D CMAKE_INSTALL_PREFIX=$HOME/software/elemental-0.81/install \
+	   -D MATH_LIBS="$HOME/software/xianyi-OpenBLAS-9c51cdf/libopenblas.so;-lm" \
-	cmake -D CMAKE_INSTALL_PREFIX=$HOME/software/elemental-0.81/install -D MATH_LIBS="$HOME/software/xianyi-OpenBLAS-9c51cdf/libopenblas.so;-lm" -D SHARED_LIBRARIES=ON -D CMAKE_BUILD_TYPE=HybridRelease -D ELEM_EXAMPLES=ON ..
+	   -D SHARED_LIBRARIES=ON -D CMAKE_BUILD_TYPE=HybridRelease -D ELEM_EXAMPLES=ON ..

 Note that the cmake comamnd above may require additional options for non-standard Python installations, e.g. Anaconda, ``*-D  PYTHON_LIBRARY=/path/to/libpython2.7.so  -D PYTHON_INCLUDE_DIR=/path/to/include/python2.7``

-Note: Swig needs >= 1024 MB of memory otherwise the compiler crashes while generating the Swig Python interface (make sure to have enough memory available if you compile in a VM).
+Note: Swig needs > 1024 MB of memory otherwise the compiler crashes while generating the Swig Python interface (make sure to have enough memory available if you compile in a VM and increase if the compiler crashes).

 This installs the main Elemental library.
 However, we still need to install the Python interface: